jsa4000/Getting-Started-MongoDB/01_Installation.md

 		C:\>md data
 		C:\md data\db

- If you have install the MongoDB at different location, then you need to specify any alternate path for _\data\db_ by setting the path dbpath_ in mongod.exe.
+ If you have install the MongoDB at different location, then you need to specify any alternate path for _\data\db_ by setting the path _dbpath_ in mongod.exe.
+In this case, I will install mongodb in different location.

 - In command prompt navigate to the bin directory present into the mongodb installation folder.
-Suppose my installation folder is D:\setup\mongodb
+Suppose my installation folder is _D:\setup\mongodb_

 		C:\Users\XYZ>d:
 		D:\>cd "setup"